Dianeod/docs-1/docs/wp/disaster-floods/index.md

 _USGS_

 USGS provided their Surface Water [dataset](https://waterdata.usgs.gov/nwis/sw).
-This consisted of the height of a stream as measured by gauges for over 11,000 sites in the US.
-The data was updated every 15 minutes, with some locations having historical data for over 50 years.
+This consists of the height of a stream as measured by gauges for over 11,000 sites in the US.
+The data is updated every 15 minutes, with some locations having historical data for over 50 years.
 As previously mentioned, the data chosen in this case was a subset of these sites based on geographical location.

 _PRISM_